rezamarzban/MiniLux/README.md

 6- For exit run "exit" at real root filesystem mode.
 For quit run "busybox reboot" at real filesystem mode or run "reboot" at RAM filesystem mode.

-7- Pickup the "linux", "initramfs.gz", "hard.img" and "qemu.sh" files from project directory.
+7- Pickup the "linux", "initramfs.gz", "hard.img", "hard2.img" and "qemu.sh" files from project directory.
 Everytime that you want to boot to real root filesystem follow the number 2,3 and 4 here instructions.

 8- Run "bash /OpenGL.sh" in MiniLux real root filesystem mode to installing OpenGL and GLX completely.
-It take less than a hour time.
-The GUI can be accessed by XSDL.
+The GUI can be accessed on XSDL server after exporting DISPLAY and PULSED_... .